anshumanbh/git-all-secrets/README.md

 * -toolName = This is the optional string flag to specify which tool to use for scanning.
 By default, this is set to `all` i.e. gitsecrets, thog and repo-supervisor will all be used for scanning.
 * -teamName = Name of the Organization Team which has access to private repositories for scanning.
 * -protocol = Which protocol to use when cloning: https or ssh.
 Default is https.
+* -scanPrivate = This is the optional boolean flag to specify if you want to scan private repositories and gists or not.

 ### Note